In Between Days (film): Production

 So Yong Kim partly based the story on her own experiences growing up in Los Angeles after emigrating from her native Busan, Korea when she was 12 years old.
 "My intention is to share an immigrant story that is personal and honest.
 With that in mind, I tried to create an intimate character study of a young girl who is coming of age while adapting to life in a new country," said Kim.
 The initial script for the film was set in Los Angeles and involved street gangs and stolen car chases, but the plot and characters were adjusted when Kim and her husband Bradley Rust Gray decided to film in Toronto and cast nonprofessionals as the leads.
 The filmmakers cast Jiseon Kim as Aimie after meeting her in a New Jersey bakery.

 The film was shot with a handheld digital video camera with no musical score.
-The film’s language is largely in Korean.
+The film's language is largely in Korean.

-The overpass where Aimie and Tran always cross, is next to the Oriole GO Station in Toronto, Ontario.
+The overpass where Aimie and Tran always cross is next to the Oriole GO Station in Toronto, Ontario.

 Release

-In Between Days had its world premiere at the 2006 Sundance Film Festival.
-It screened in Korea at the Busan International Film Festival in 2008.
+In Between Days had its world premiere at the 2006 Sundance Film Festival on January 23, 2006.
+It screened at Berlinale on February 12, 2006 and in Korea at the 2008 Busan International Film Festival.
 The film was given a limited release by Kino International on June 27, 2007.